 Rec.
-No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Estimated Completion In Progress 18-18 Audit Report 18001 Issued: June 14, 2018 Title: Business and Travel Expenses Department: AUTHORITY MANAGEMENT Medium Travel Advance procedures and are not issued more than seven days before travel.
-Alternately, Policies 3.30 and 3.40 could be amended to specify how many days prior to travel an employee can be issued a travel Authority Management is currently revising Authority Policies which are planned to be provided to the Board for review and comment in FY19 3rd Quarter.
+No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Estimated Completion In Progress Audit Report 18001 Issued: June 14, 2018 Title: Business and Travel Expenses Department: AUTHORITY MANAGEMENT Medium Travel Advance procedures and are not issued more Authority Management is currently revising Authority Policies which are planned to be provided to the Board for review and comment in FY19 3rd Quarter.
 Once reviewed, the Policies can be approved and rolled out.
-FY 2019 3rd Quarter 18-19 Audit Report 18001 Issued: June 14, 2018 Title: Business and Travel Expenses Department: AUTHORITY MANAGEMENT Medium on expenses that can be approved by an Administrator.
-Expenses, such as airfare, over a certain dollar threshold should require Executive Management approval.
-This would ensure that the Executive Management is involved in the process of verifying that Authority Management is currently revising Authority Policies which are planned to be provided to the Board for review and comment in FY19 3rd Quarter.
+FY 2019 3rd Quarter Audit Report 18001 Issued: June 14, 2018 Title: Business and Travel Expenses Department: AUTHORITY MANAGEMENT Medium Authority Management is currently revising Authority Policies which are planned to be provided to the Board for review and comment in FY19 3rd Quarter.
 Once reviewed, the Policies can be approved and rolled out.
 FY 2019 3rd Quarter

 Rec.
-No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Estimated Completion In Progress 18-20 Audit Report 18001 Issued: June 14, 2018 Title: Business and Travel Expenses Department: AUTHORITY MANAGEMENT Medium Authority Management should consider changing Authority Policy 3.40 to require employees to use the per diem rates set each year by the GSA for meals.
-Amending the Policy to reimburse employees based on GSA rates would reduce staff time in processing reports, limit meal reimbursement amounts, and eliminate any supporting documentation issues related to meals.
+No. Audit Report Description Priority Rating Recommendation Status as of September 30, 2018 Estimated Completion In Progress 18-20 Audit Report 18001 Issued: June 14, 2018 Title: Business and Travel Expenses Department: AUTHORITY MANAGEMENT Apport 18001MediumAuthority Management should consider changing Authority Policy 3.40 to require employees to use the per diem rates set each year by the GSA for meals.
+Amending the Policy to reimburse employees based GSA rates would reduce staff time in processing reports, limit meal reimbursement amounts, and eliminate any supporting documentation issues relate to meals.
+In our opinion, it is not reasonable to requir GSA rates for hotels, due to issues such as conferen locations and lack of hotel vacancies.
+However, the GSA rates should be used as a guide and Authority Management should consider requiring preapproval Authority Policy 3.40 to require employees to use the per diem rates set each year by the GSA for meals.
+Amending the Policy to reimburse employees based of GSA rates would reduce staff time in processing reports, limit meal reimbursement amounts, and eliminate any supporting documentation issues related to meals.
 In our opinion, it is not reasonable to require GSA rates for hotels, due to issues such as conference locations and lack of hotel vacancies.
-However, the GSA rates should be used as a guide and Authority Management should consider requiring preapproval of hotel costs that exceed the GSA or conference rates for hotels for domestic travel destinations, and the Department of State rates for hotels for international destinations.
-Authority Management is currently revising Authority Policies which are planned to be provided to the Board for review and comment in FY19 3rd Quarter.
+However, the GSA rates should be used as a guide and Authority Management should consider requiring preapproval of hotel costs that exceed the GSA or conference rates for hotels for domestic travel destinations, and the Department of State rates for hotels for international Authority Management is currently revising Authority Policies which are planned to be provided to the Board for review and comment in FY19 3rd Quarter.
 Once reviewed, the Policies can be approved and rolled out.
 FY 2019 3rd Quarter 19-02 Audit Report 18020 Issued: July 30, 2018 Title: Signature Flight Support Department: BUSINESS AND FINANCIAL MANAGEMENT Medium Business Management should work with Signature Management to ensure that the future Gateway Program investments are made in accordance with the Lease, or amend the Lease as needed.
 We are working with Signature to ensure that the investment is being used appropriately.
 We are also considering amending the lease to provide more flexibility.
 FY 2019 3rd Quarter